 This award is only available for UC Berkeley undergraduates.

-The application will close on April 15, 2020 at 5 pm.
+The application will close on April 15, 2022 at 5 pm.
 All application materials must be submitted during this period.
 Join our maiing list to receive notification of when the application opens.

 Tarishi loved Berkeley.
 It was her dream school.
 It is the place where she felt she could receive the kind of education that could help her make a change in her home region of South Asia.
 As a family, we believed in Tarishi’s dream of having a global impact and we want to ensure that other students who want to make the same kind of change in the world will have the right resources to do so.
 That’s why we are announcing the creation of Berkeley’s newest endowment, which will carry her name forward for the life of this university.
 Every year, a student with aspirations of being a global change maker will receive the “Live Life Like Tarishi” Scholarship Award.
 It is our hope that these special students will carry the light forward on behalf of Tarishi and all those who have made a difference in our world